The Real Cost and Timeline of a Data Mesh Consulting Engagement

 Data Mesh Engagement Models & Timelines

-Consulting engagements are structured to meet you where you are.
-They fall into three distinct phases, each with a specific objective, timeline, and cost structure.
+Engagements fall into three phases, each with a distinct objective, timeline, and cost structure.

 • Strategic Advisory (4-6 weeks): This is the mandatory starting point for any organization new to the concept.
 A consultant assesses your technical and organizational readiness, identifies high-impact business domains for a pilot, and delivers a strategic roadmap.
 The primary deliverable is a compelling business case with ROI projections to secure executive sponsorship.
 Jumping straight to implementation without this alignment phase is the leading cause of failure.